reimandlab/ActiveDriverDB/README.md

 ### Backend

+#### Prerequisites

+To create a basic local copy of ActiveDriverDB you need a machine with at least 4 GB of RAM memory.
+If you wish to import genomic mappings for genome variants annotation you will more than 10 GB of RAM (recommended 16 GB).

 #### Database creation & configuration

 For full deployment two MySQL databases will be needed: one for biological data and one for CMS.